Food at the 1964 New York World's Fair: Pavilions

-At $1.50 (around $12 in 2020) for a platter of four sandwiches, relish, cheese, and candy, and unlimited Seven Up, the sandwich garden was one of the more economical dining options at the fair.
-The pavilion had a red and white clock tower with a visible Seven Up logo, with covered open-air dining areas and live music.
+At $1.50 (around $12 in 2020) for a platter of four sandwiches, relish, cheese, and candy, and unlimited 7Up, the sandwich garden was one of the more economical dining options at the fair.
+The pavilion had a red and white clock tower with a visible 7Up logo, with covered open-air dining areas and live music.
 The menu advertised "the food specialties of 16 countries in elaborate sandwiches, plus all the Seven Up the customer can drink".
 Four sandwiches were offered from each of four regions: Northern Europe, the Pacific, the Mediterranean and the Americas.
 Each was served on a different oval-shaped bread described as "an innovation to the world of sandwich-making."

 Legacy

 In 2019, the "World's Fare" was organized at Citi Field as an "homage to the great Fair of 1964".
 Over 100 food vendors participated at the event, which featured an international beer garden with over 65 craft brewers.
 The range of foods included dumplings, empanadas, burgers, fried ice cream, Belgian waffles and tacos.